Tudor67/Paper-Notes/ComputerVision/Counting/README.md

 ## [Detecting, localizing and grouping repeated scene elements from an image (Leung, T., Malik, J., 1996)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.36.2193&rep=rep1&type=pdf)
-* A unsupervised approach for detecting and grouping repeated scene elements in an image.
+* An unsupervised approach for detecting and grouping repeated scene elements in an image.
 * Their method can be seen like tracking an element to spatially neighboring locations in one image.
 * Pipeline:
     1. _Detection of interesting windows_ (distinctive elements - possible candidates for the repeating elements) in the image.